-Sevinc Osmanqizi, who contributes to Meydan TV, has also alleged that Hasanov is linked to internet trolls.
+Sevinc Osmanqizi, who has her own online TV program--Osmanqizi TV--has also alleged that Hasanov is linked to internet trolls.
 She circulated a letter that she wrote to Hasanov on April 8, in which she called on the presidential assistant to order "his trolls" to cease attacking her Facebook and YouTube pages.

 Hasanov denied being connected to any online attacks.
 "I unequivocally declare that the accusations and the slander that I instructed troll or some fictional groups to insult certain individuals are clearly defamatory and target the government of Azerbaijan and me personally," Hasanov said in a statement distributed through pro-government media.

 In response to Hasanov's statement, Richard Kauzlarich, a former U.S. Ambassador to Azerbaijan who has been labeled a spy and a "staff critic" after raising the country's poor press freedom record, tweeted, "Oh but you did organize slander against me personally five years ago--using false news in government-controlled media."